-Below is a sample of part of an abbreviated Exception Detail report when the AEI option, the Carside Slope option, and the Hotwheel option were all disabled at the time the report was requested.
+Below is a sample of part of an abbreviated Exception Detail report when the AEI option was enabled and the Carside Slope option, and the Hotwheel option were disabled at the time the report was requested.
 The contents of your report will be different.